qoherent/ria-hub-docs/docs/content/Usage/actions/faq.md

 In the meantime, we suggest that you re-register your runner if you want to change its labels.

-## Will there be more implementations for Gitea Actions runner?
+## Will there be more implementations for RIA Hub Actions runner?

 Although we would like to provide more options, our limited manpower means that act runner will be the only officially supported runner.
-However, both Gitea and act runner are completely open source, so anyone can create a new/better implementation.
+However, both RIA Hub and act runner are completely open source, so anyone can create a new/better implementation.
 We support your choice, no matter how you decide.
 In case you fork act runner to create your own version: Please contribute the changes back if you can and if you think your changes will help others as well.

-## What workflow trigger events does Gitea support?
+## What workflow trigger events does RIA Hub support?

 All events listed in this table are supported events and are compatible with GitHub.
 For events supported only by GitHub, see GitHub's [documentation](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows).